Vitalik Buterin aims to simplify Ethereum to Bitcoin-level clarity by 2030

 One of the best things about Bitcoin is how beautifully simple the protocol is.

-It was noted by Buterin that Bitcoin’s streamlined structure and minimalistic approach make it easily understandable, even for a high-school student, allowing them to comprehend its protocol and design.
+Buterin noted that Bitcoin’s streamlined structure and minimalistic approach make it easy for even a high-school student to understand its protocol and design.
 He argued that simplicity offers additional advantages, such as lowering the expenses involved in developing and maintaining infrastructure, while also minimizing the likelihood of software bugs.

 Recent enhancements, including the implementation of proof-of-stake (PoS) and the integration of Zero-Knowledge Succinct Non-Interactive Argument of Knowledge (zk-SNARK), have strengthened Ethereum’s capabilities.
-However, it was pointed out by Buterin that overlooking design simplicity has contributed to increased operational costs for Ethereum.
+However, Buterin pointed out that overlooking design simplicity has increased Ethereum’s operational costs.

 Historically, Ethereum has often not done this (sometimes because of my own decisions), and this has contributed to much of our excessive development expenditure, all kinds of security risk, and insularity of R&D culture, often in pursuit of benefits that have proven illusory.